 A modular course for secondary mathematics education students including theories, purposes, activities, curricula and new developments in teaching.
-Prerequisite: Junior or Senior standing.
-Fall of even-numbered years.
+Prerequisite: Approval to do student teaching.
+Fall.

 4023.
 Introduction to Real Analysis.

 A more theoretical treatment than is provided by the basic calculus courses.
 Topics include limits, continuity, derivatives and the Riemann integral; primarily in one dimension.
 Prerequisites: MATH 2024 and 2343.
 On Demand.